top of page

 Issue

-Even though the medical research conducted during the Covid-19 pandemic was exceptional compared to past efforts, additional considerations should be evaluated wherever possible to improve the advancement of vaccines.
+Even though medical research conducted during the Covid-19 pandemic was exceptional compared to past efforts, additional considerations should be evaluated that may improve upon the development of vaccines in general.

 Direct Infection